Bring a small ensemble of the Ann Arbor Symphony Orchestra to perform for the students at your school.

 Classroom Concerts: Reed Trio

-Prepare your students for a Reed Trio performance with information about brass instruments, exploration of the repertoire on their program, and practice being a good audience member.
+Prepare your students for a Reed Trio performance with information about reed instruments, exploration of the repertoire on their program, and practice being a good audience member.

 A2SO Reed Trio: Timothy Michling, Elliott Ross, Christian Green